hpcleuven/VscDocumentation/source/software/module_system.rst

 List available modules
 ~~~~~~~~~~~~~~~~~~~~~~

+One crucial point to understand, is that a module is *available* to be loaded only if it is
+located inside a directory contained in the ``$MODULEPATH`` environment
+variable.
+The ``$MODULEPATH`` environment variable is a colon-separated list of
+directories, and you can list all modules located inside those directories
+with the ``module avail`` command.
+Look at the tabs above about cluster moduels to see how this is set for the different VSC sites.

 To view a list of available software packages, use the command
 ``module av``.
 The output will look similar to this: